PresentPals/Part_A_Documents/README.md

  ## Target Audience
 The platform was primarily designed with families in mind—particularly parents, grandparents, and other family members who want to make gift-giving easier and more meaningful.
 However, it’s also beneficial for groups beyond just families.

-Parents and grandparents can create accounts, set up customized profiles for their children (ages 8-17), and start building personalized Wishlists.
+Parents and grandparents can create accounts, set up customized profiles for their children (ages 8-17), and start building personalised Wishlists.
 Once a wishlist is ready, the admin user (parent or grandparent) can easily share it with other family members, who can then purchase the perfect gift online directly through the provided links.
 It’s a simple, eco-friendly way to ensure the right gift is chosen, while saving time and reducing waste

 ## Key Objectives

 **Environmental Impact:**
 By transitioning to a paperless system for gift lists, the platform helps significantly reduce paper waste.
 Traditional gift lists often require printing and can contribute to unnecessary consumption of paper, adding to landfill waste.
-By going digital, this system plays an active role in promoting environmental sustainability, minimizing the carbon footprint associated with producing, distributing, and discarding paper-based gift lists.
+By going digital, this system plays an active role in promoting environmental sustainability, minimising the carbon footprint associated with producing, distributing, and discarding paper-based gift lists.
 In this way, it supports a more eco-friendly approach to gift giving, encouraging users to be mindful of their environmental impact.

 **Cost-Effective Gift Giving:**
 The platform allows users to create personalised and precise gift lists tailored to each individual’s preferences, minimising the likelihood of purchasing unwanted, duplicate, or inappropriate gifts.
 By narrowing down the options, it helps families and groups avoid spending money on items that won't be appreciated, ultimately saving money and reducing waste.
 This cost-effective approach encourages thoughtful and practical gift-giving, ensuring that every purchase is meaningful, purposeful—both financially and budget friendly and environmentally.